issalig/galaksija/tsolc_thesis.md

 | **Color Support** | No | No | No | No |
 | **Sound** | No | Yes | Yes | Yes |

+📌 Table 1: Comparison of Galaksija with similar foreign computers.
+📌 Table 2: Comparison of Galaksija with other Yugoslavian microcomputers.
 ---

 ### **1.2 Motivation**